 About Gwangyang Maehwa Village

-Gwangyang Maehwa Village, also known as Seomjin Village, is a small, charming local village tucked in the city of Gwangyang, Jeolla Province, at the downstream of Seomjin River, the cleanest water among Korea’s 5 largest rivers.
+Gwangyang Maehwa Village, also known as Seomjin Village, is a small, charming local village tucked in the city of Gwangyang, Jeolla Province, downstream of Seomjin River, the cleanest water among Korea’s 5 largest rivers.

 Every spring, the picturesque view of more than 100,000 plum trees covering the hilly Seomjin Village bursting into bloom fascinates both local and international visitors.

 I, a restless traveler and a member of Trazy Crew, can’t have missed it.
 I’ve traveled down to Gangyang where the Gwangyang International Maehwa Festival is being held.
 Let’s peep into what my wanderlust presented me this time!

 Take a look at the things you must try or enjoy at Gwangyang Maehwa Village!

 1. Get inside Cheong Maesil Farm

 The plum blossoms are the starters of spring flowers that mark the arrival of spring in Korea.
 So if you want to fully enjoy Korea’s spring, this village should be the first spring destination on your list.

 And yes, when I got there, these plum blossoms were already greeting heaps of people with their families, lovers, and also on their own at the village.